-The Arctic oil and gas criterion refers to the extraction and exploitation of oil and gas in the Arctic.
+The Arctic oil and gas criterion refers to both offshore and onshore extraction and exploitation of oil and gas in the region above the Arctic Circle.

 Companies that generate more than 5% of their turnover in this sector are excluded.